 Students may demonstrate language competence either by completing three semesters of a language at college or seminary level, or by passing a reading comprehension exam.
 Students may, in consultation with their theses advisors, choose from Latin, Greek, Hebrew, French, or German, depending on their interests and intended research topics.
-(Students planning to teach in the church often choose Greek and Hebrew.
-Students planning on doctoral studies ordinarily select one ancient language - Hebrew for Old Testament, Greek for New Testament and systematic theology, and Greek or Latin for historical theology or church history) and one modern language for research (usually German for biblical studies or systematic theology, French for historical theology).
 Other languages may be substituted if the student can demonstrate relevance of those languages for the intended thesis.
+For more details, consult the ThM Manual and the ThM program director.

-THESIS
+THESIS (6 HOURS)

-Before beginning the thesis, students must be approved for candidacy by presenting the ThM director a 3-5 pages statement of the thesis topic and the expected (or possible) findings, along with a preliminary bibliography.
-With the written approval of the program director, the student will write a 25,000-35,000 words thesis.
-The research for the thesis will include substantial work in both primary and secondary sources and will involve the use of the student's two research languages as well as English.
+Before beginning the thesis, students must present the ThM director a 3-5-page statement of the thesis topic and the expected (or possible) findings, along with a preliminary bibliography.
+If this presentation of the topic is deemed sufficient by the ThM director, then the ThM director gives written approval for the student to begin the thesis and formally assigns the student to a faculty advisor for the thesis research-a second anonymous reviewer will also be assigned.
+(In actuality, the student may have been working informally with that advisor prior to this point as he/she was choosing the topic.)
+The student may not register for TH 808 until he/she has received written approval from the ThM director through this candidacy process.

+The research for the thesis is to include substantial work in both primary and secondary sources and is to involve the use of the students' two research languages as well as English.
+The thesis is to be between 25,000 and 35,000 words and must conform to the Seminary's specifications for theses/dissertations, as detailed in the ETS Style and Form Manual (manual includes thesis/dissertation submission checklist).
 Once the thesis has been approved by both the advisor and the reviewer, students must submit to the ThM director at least four copies of the final, corrected, approved, and unbound thesis, as well as an electronic copy of the thesis in PDF format (submitted by email).
+The thesis must be submitted by April 15 of a given year to qualify for graduation in May of that year, when Erskine Seminary's annual commencement ceremony is held.
+For a September conferral, all degree requirements and the finished copies of the thesis must be submitted by August 15.
+For a January conferral, the deadline is December 15.

-The thesis must conform to the Seminary's specifications for theses/dissertations (found in the ETS Style and Form Manual) and must be submitted by the appropriate deadline (see the Academic Calendar for specific dates).
-The thesis defense will be held after the finalized copies have been received.
-The thesis will be graded and will count as two courses (six hours).
-The defense will be pass/fail with two levels of achievement: successfully passing and passing with distinction.
+The thesis defense will be held after the finalized copies have been submitted to Erskine.
+The thesis will count as two courses (6 hours), graded pass/fail, with two levels of achievement: successfully passing and passing with distinction.